rocky-holms/byte-size-black-history/README.md

    3. `from models import Subscriber, Wikilink`
    4. `Base.metadata.create_all(engine)`

+### Crontab

+1. Will need to be set with the following
+   1. `0 0 * * * /usr/bin/python send_daily_email.py`

 ## Start the server

 1. the server can be started by running:
    1. `uvicorn api:app`

+## Tests

+1. Tests currently need to be expanded on due to time constraints
+   1. currently only test tasks
+   2. need to add testing for:
+      1. Models
+      2. Some of the email tests with Mailgun API
+      3. The API calls with FastAPI

 ## Project Information